lupyuen/lupyuen.github.io/src/ci.md

 TODO

-Why are we doing this?
+_Why are we doing this?_

+- It's a great way to understand the Internals of NuttX CI!

-- In case we need to reduce [GitHub Hosting Costs](https://docs.google.com/spreadsheets/d/1gY0VrSJvouXwDIclspQCFoBcoHhNCbGicNoVJRhJ-h4/edit?gid=0#gid=0).
+- In case we need to reduce [__GitHub Hosting Costs__](https://docs.google.com/spreadsheets/d/1gY0VrSJvouXwDIclspQCFoBcoHhNCbGicNoVJRhJ-h4/edit?gid=0#gid=0).
 Or if we need to run the NuttX CI privately.

-- It's a great way to understand the Internals of NuttX CI!

-- Why is NuttX CI so heavy?
-That's because for every PR, it compiles every single NuttX Build Config: Arm, RISC-V, Simulator.
-(Hosting charges won't be cheap)

-TODO: We might need a quicker way to "fail fast" and prevent other CI Jobs from running?
-Which will reduce the number of Runners?

-TODO: What if we could start earlier the CI Jobs that are impacted by the Modified Code in the PR?
-So if I modify something for Ox64 BL808 SBC, it should start the CI Job for `ox64:nsh`.
-If it fails, then don't bother with the rest of the Arm / RISC-V / Simulator jobs.

-TODO: Suppose we need to throttle our GitHub Runners from 36 Runners down to 25 Runners (and cut costs).
-What would be the impact on NuttX CI Duration?
-Are there any tools for modeling the queueing duration?

 TODO: Pic of GitHub Actions > Workflows > Build